-- 1. Prioritize the state's response to Alzheimer's and other dementia by permanently reauthorizing the Alzheimer's and Dementia Advisory Committee. - 2.
-Create the position of Dementia Services Coordinator within the Arkansas Department of Health. - 3.
-Direct the Health Department to incorporate cognitive health messaging into existing state health priorities. - 4.
-Include and maintain the cognitive decline and caregiver modules in the Behavioral Risk Factor Surveillance System (BRFSS) survey of Arkansas adults at least every other year.
-Publicly disseminate findings from the BRFSS for use in the development of programs and services. - 5.
-Convene appropriate state agencies and provide written recommendations regarding the integration of cognitive impairment and caregiver support into discharge planning procedures at hospitals and other medical and surgical facilities. - 6.
-Support the Minority Health Commission's outreach efforts to underserved communities with access to educational material relating to cognitive health, caregiver support networks, and statewide resources.
+- Prioritize the state's response to Alzheimer's and other dementia by permanently reauthorizing the Alzheimer's and Dementia Advisory Committee. - Updated Status ACT 391 of the 2021 legislative session established a permanent Alzheimer's and Dementia Advisory Council - Establish the position of Dementia Services Coordinator within the state government - Establish public health campaigns that incorporate cognitive health messaging into existing state health priorities and emphasize the importance of early detection and diagnosis. - Establish an Alzheimer's and Dementia Registry within the Department of Health in order to improve data collection.

-Recommendations cont...
+Recommendations continued

-- 7. Evaluate the implementation of telehealth for assessment, diagnosing, treatment, and education of those living with dementia and caregivers throughout the state. - 8.
-Facilitate Alzheimer's outreach and education to minority communities including information about Medicare annual wellness visits, the warning signs of Alzheimer's, the benefits of early detection and diagnosis, and care planning. - 9.
-Ensure physicians are equipped with the tools they need to have conversations about cognitive decline and feel a level of comfort making referrals
+- Include and maintain the cognitive decline and caregiver modules in the Behavioral Risk Factor Surveillance System (BRFSS) survey of Arkansas adults at least every other year.
+Publicly disseminate findings from the BRFSS for use in the development of programs and services. - Increase collaboration among service providers and The Minority Health Commission to expand access to educational material relating to cognitive health, caregiver support networks, and statewide dementia resources among medically underserved communities. - Establish a grant program to provide funding for outreach and dementia education in minority and medically underserved communities across the state. - Increase collaboration among service providers and The UAMS Centers on Aging to expand access to educational material relating to cognitive health, caregiver education and support services, and statewide dementia resources. - Increase collaboration with the Area Agencies on Aging, to provide dementia education to the public and available resources to better equip personnel or family caregivers about the disease and how to care for those suffering from the disease and the resources available through other stakeholders. - Evaluate the implementation of telehealth for assessment, diagnosis, treatment, and education of those living with dementia and caregivers throughout the state. - Establish educational programs to equip physicians, providers, and clinicians with information about the availability of tools and resources they need to have conversations about cognitive decline and feel a level of comfort in making referrals. - Research and support the development of programs within the state's healthcare infrastructure to increase access to education, support services, and dementia awareness.